marmanold/Date-Lectionary-Daily/README.md

 ### lectionary

-One of two choices \`acna-sec\` for the new secular calendar based ACNA daily lectionary or \`acna-xian\` for the previous liturgically-based ACNA daily lectionary.
+One of three choices \`acna-sec\` for the ACNA BCP 2019 daily lectionary, \`acna-xian\` for the previous liturgically-based ACNA daily lectionary, or \`tec\` for the daily lectionary from BCP 1979.

-If lectionary is not given at construction, the ACNA secular daily lectionary — \`acna-sec\` — will be used.
+If lectionary is not given at construction, the ACNA BCP 2019 daily lectionary — \`acna-sec\` — will be used.

 ## ATTRIBUTES